What is Africa’s Great Migration?

 If travelers are hoping to see newborn calves or if predatory action is a Migration priority, February and March are the recommended months of travel.

-What’s more, if you’re keen on shirking the crowds of tourists that the Great Migration sometimes attracts and aren’t fixated on a river crossing, visiting in January, February and March mean less people and more baby zebras and wildebeest.
+What’s more, if you’re keen on shirking the crowds of tourists that the Great Migration sometimes attracts and aren’t fixated on a river crossing, visiting in January, February, and March means fewer people and more baby zebras and wildebeest.

 The Great Migration in May and June